henkelmax/ultimate-plane-mod/readme.md

 ## Naming Planes

-You can name a plane by right-clicking it with a name tag.
+You can name a plane by naming the plane item in an anvil.

 ![](https://i.imgur.com/ETclCpI.png)